Nursing Home Costs in 2024

 Nursing Home Costs By State

-Along with the type of room you choose, the state you receive care in while impacting nursing home costs; it is much more affordable in some states than others.
+The state you receive care impacts nursing home costs just as much as the room type; it is much more affordable in some states than others.
 Here’s a look at the estimated median monthly costs for nursing home care in semiprivate and private rooms around the country.1

 State Semiprivate cost per month Private cost per month